pankajthakur140705-maker/multilingual-mandi-kiro-session/README.md

 http://localhost:3000

-🧪 Sample API Response
+### 🧪 Sample API Response

 {
   "price_range": "₹20–₹24 प्रति किलो",
   "negotiation_tip": "₹22 से बातचीत शुरू करें।"
 }

-🌍 Real-World Impact
+### 🌍 Real-World Impact

-📈 Improves farmer bargaining power
+-📈 Improves farmer bargaining power

-🗣 Enables regional-language participation
+-🗣 Enables regional-language participation

-📱 Encourages digital adoption in rural India
+-📱 Encourages digital adoption in rural India

-🤝 Reduces dependency on middlemen
+-🤝 Reduces dependency on middlemen

-🔮 Future Enhancements
+-🔮 Future Enhancements

 Live government mandi price API integration
 LLM-based predictive pricing models
 GPS-based automatic location detection
 WhatsApp / IVR-based access
 Android mobile application

-⭐ Why This Project Stands Out
+### ⭐ Why This Project Stands Out

-Voice-first design for inclusivity
+-Voice-first design for inclusivity

-Multilingual AI interaction
+-Multilingual AI interaction

-Negotiation assistance, not just price display

-Strong alignment with AI for Bharat goals
+-Negotiation assistance, not just price display -Strong alignment with AI for Bharat goals

-Clean architecture & professional documentation
+-Clean architecture & professional documentation

-This is not just a demo, but a deployable social-impact solution.
+-This is not just a demo, but a deployable social-impact solution.

-📜 License
+### 📜 License

 This project is licensed under the MIT License — free to use, modify, and build upon.
 ⭐ If this project resonates with you, please consider starring the repository.
 Empowering farmers.
 One voice at a time.

 ---